Dark Personality Online Test

 This test is the online version of The Short Dark Tetrad (SD4) by Delroy L. Paulhus.
-You will be offered with 28 items to capture subclinical versions of narcissism, machiavellianism, psychopathy, and sadism.
+You will be presented with 28 statements measuring subclinical levels of Narcissism, Machiavellianism, Psychopathy, and Sadism.

 This tool is based on a 2002 Dark Triad study by Paulhus and Williams, but another scale, everyday sadism, has been added to better measure dark personality traits.